The Memorial Service for Didi April 30, 1978

 Martin:

 I can only say that Didi has been in essence really a second mother.
-We always felt we had almost three parents, a
+We always felt we had almost tree parents, a

 wonderful father, a wonderful mother and a wonderful grandmother who really substituted as... kind of an advantage